-To ensure the maximum stability of the vehicle, all the stabiliser extensions and legs must be fully extended and set to the ground without lifting the wheels off the ground.
+To ensure the maximum stability of the vehicle, all the stabiliser extensions and legs must be fully extended and set to the ground without lifting the wheels from the ground.

-- Cranes with VSL: when the stabiliser extensions are not fully extended, the lifting capacity is optimized by the function VSL to ensure the maximum stability of the vehicle. - Cranes without VSL: when the stabiliser extensions are not fully extended, the lifting capacity must be optimized by the operator.
+- Cranes with VSL: when the stabiliser extensions are not fully extended, the lifting capacity is optimized by the VSL function to ensure the maximum stability of the vehicle. - Cranes without VSL: crane must be operated with the stabiliser extensions fully extended and the stabiliser legs set to the ground without lifting the wheels from the ground, otherwise the stability of the vehicle will not be ensured

-For cranes without VSL the operator has the responsibility to ensure that the vehicle is stable while lifting a load and that maximum load is not exceeded.
+For cranes without VSL the operator is the responsible to make sure that the vehicle is stable while lifting a load and the maximum load is not exceeded.